wsvoboda/homework0309/README.md

 We also learned how to push easily from VS Code, without using the terminal!
 This is easier but I enjoy knowing how to do the push from the terminal as well.

-I had some difficulty pushing this file to GitHub using the easy method so I will ask for help!

-Testing ability to upload easily.
+I uploaded the final changes using the easy method in VS Code!
+I had to troubleshoot a little but I figured it out.